whitneyburton/portfolios/students/jamie-kawahara/20150814-jamie-kawahara-m3.markdown

 3D Spark is a website that brings the best of Thingiverse to novice 3D printers.
 It allows users to login with Twitter, browse through 3D designs and select what they want to print easily.
-3D Spark is an image-centric website which focuses on the distilling the information from Thingiverse into a more simple easy-to-use format.
+3D Spark is an image-centric website which focuses on distilling the information from Thingiverse into a more simple and easy-to-use format.

-(evaluation comments)

-(evaluation scores)
+* Completion: 4 - Developer completed all the user stories and requirements set by the client in timely manner.
+* Organization: 4 - Developer used a project management tool and updated their progress in real-time.
+* Test-Driven Development: 3 - 91.5% (Omniauth not tested)
+* Code Quality: 3 - Good use of Service object and Background workers.
+Could refactor Service usage duplication, using a presenter in the controller, and using ActiveRecord to limit records loaded into memory.
+* User Experience: 3 - Project exhibits a production-ready user experience.
+Performance: 3 - Project pages load on average under 400 milliseconds.

 ## Team